 Cheesecake (1 woman, 1 man) – a hit woman gets information out from a man she abuses.

 VELVET: I love cheesecake.
 I come here all the time because of the variety they have.
 So many options.
 The blueberry is the bomb when you’re feeling tired and crabby.
 It kinds of just melts right into your mood and somehow cheers you up a bit when warming your tummy.
-I’ll get the strawberry when I’m feeling hyper, the cherry when I’m feeling horny, the raspberry when I’m sexually satisfied and the coconut cheesecake, well, the coconut cheesecake is for when I’m feeling like one crazy bad ass bitch.
+I’ll get the strawberry when I’m feeling hyper, the cherry when I’m feeling lascivious, the raspberry when I’m lasciviously satisfied and the coconut cheesecake, well, the coconut cheesecake is for when I’m feeling like one crazy bad ass bitch.

 LESTER: What do you want from me?